edmilson-nascimento/download-image/README.md

 Download de imagens do Ambiente SAP referente aos dados da tcode SE78.

-The are annotations about new features and 'new' ways to do something better. ~~I hope it.~~
+There are annotations about different ways to handle it, but I do not care because I did not have too much time to get it done.
 ## Item - ##